iamkroot/ilc-scraper/README.md

 * Awesome GUI!
 	![GUI](assets/screenshot.png)
 * Download lectures without subscribing to them.
-* **NEW:** Download BOTH the camera views.
+* Download BOTH the camera views.
 (Saved as video tracks in output file)
 * Specify ranges to limit the lectures to be downloaded.
 * Fuzzy searching of course names.
 * Skips already downloaded lectures.
 * Multiprocessing support.

 ## Installation
+**Recommended:**

-**Recommended:** Go to the [Releases](https://github.com/iamkroot/ilc-scraper/releases) page and download the latest version according to your OS.
+Go to the [Releases](https://github.com/iamkroot/ilc-scraper/releases) page and download the latest version according to your OS.
 Just double click and run!

 **Manual method:**
 1. Ensure you have [Python 3.7](https://www.python.org/downloads/) or higher installed, and available in your system `PATH`.
 To check, run `python --version` from command line/terminal.